byzantion-xyz/alexandria-stx-datalake/README.md

   - `DATABASE_URL=postgres://DB_USER:DB_USER_PW@DB_HOST/stacks-data-lake-01` (replace DB_USER, DB_USER_PW and DB_HOST placeholders with appropriate values)
   - `NODE_ENV=development`
   - `STACKS_NODE_API_URL=https://stacks-node-api.mainnet.stacks.co/` (this is the main stacks node API, replace the API URL if you are using an alternative)
+  - `STREAM_HISTORICAL_DATA=false` (data will stream immediatley from the tip of the chain, set this value to true if you want to also stream historical data)
 - To run the streamer in development mode: `yarn start:dev`
 - To run the streamer in prod mode: `yarn start:prod`